Vendiel/daresay-a11y/posts/fieldset-legend-controls.md

 roles:
   - Tech
   - Design
-prio: 35
+prio: 188
 ---

 ## Description

-A group of controls that are logically related, like for instance controls for entering a users's adress, can be grouped with fieldset-legend.
+A group of controls that are logically related can be grouped with fieldset-legend, for example controls for entering a users's adress.

-For those occasions where fieldset-legend is not an option, then consider grouping the controls in a div with role=""group"" together with aria-labeledby.
+For those occasions where fieldset-legend is not an option, then consider grouping the controls in a div with role="group" together with aria-labeledby.

 ## Additional Information